Thursday, Flying and Food

 The flight back was pretty uneventful.
 I had a window seat from Vanvcouver to Seattle and got some nice photos.

 This cute guy was keeping guard.

 The mountains were on the other side of the plane and I got this photo across three seats and the aisle.

 You know your camera’s zoom is good when you can read the team name on the football field from an airplane.
 It’s a little fuzzy but is says “Titans”.

 We had an actual layover in Seattle this time.
 At least enough time to eat lunch.
 The flight back was fine.
 I finished my movie.
-The pilot could remember the flight number.
+The pilot couldn’t remember the flight number.
 He said “Welcome to Delta flight …. well, it doesn’t matter what the flight number is, we’re all going to to the same place”.

-We got in before and nine and got home to find the house was still standing.
+We got in before nine and got home to find the house was still standing.
 If you noticed Katy wasn’t in this anywhere she stayed home by herself.
 She had things to do.
 She found that staying home by yourself really isn’t all that exciting.